lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 where a recommended implementation of `ec_multiply_by_scalar()` can be found in [SEC1].

-Then encode `pubKey` as X9.62 uncompressed point and place it into an ECPoint ASN.1 object.
+Then encode `pubKey` as X9.62 uncompressed point.